Our Mission: Give Our Girls a Fighting Chance

 NOW EIGHT GIRLS ENTER COLLEGE ON SCHOLARSHIP!

 Vimukti Girls School, the first school supported by EDU-GIRLS, is our flagship project.
 To date, Vimukti has enrolled seven hundred girls, all of whom come from families that make less than $100/month and from diverse ethnic and religious groups.

 The cost of supporting one of our girls runs about $0.67 per day.
-Costs are kept low by sharing school infrastructure and by largely volunteer management.
+Costs are kept low by sharing school infrastructure and by a largely volunteer management.

-Vimukti focuses on quality by keeping a low teacher-to-student ratio, utilizing "smart class" technology, incorporating science into the curriculum and computer training, and providing basic laboratory and library facilities, as well as opportunity to take part in sports and inter-school competitions.
+Vimukti focuses on quality by keeping a low teacher-to-student ratio, utilizing "smart class" technology, incorporating science and computer training into the curriculum and providing basic laboratory and library facilities, as well as an opportunity to take part in sports and inter-school competitions.

 These confident young women who know their rights and responsibilities are now ready for intensive vocational skill development which should help land them good paying jobs after high school.
 One of them has started a job as a beautician.